ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

   day out of sync.

+## Technical Review

+One of the benefits of working with a publisher, as opposed to self-publishing or the like, was the recruitment of some very capable and smart technical reviewers.
+Packt found two software developers well known in the community for Backbone.js and frontend testing generally.

+After I submitted each first draft chapter to Packt, they would assign the chapters to the technical reviewers to add comments and make suggested text changes.
+Then, I would receive the in-draft and separate comments from the reviewers and rework each chapter into the second draft.

+Going through technical review is a humbling process - not only did my reviewers point out all of the errors in the chapter text, they also gave qualitative ratings for each chapter, many of which were quite low for my first drafts.
+One reviewer in particular was often quite critical in overall assessment and the numerous comments he would pepper my drafts with.
+Yet, I couldn't have been more happy with all of the ego-bruising / "this is horrible"-type criticism -- the feedback was invaluable for correcting errors, getting a sense of my overall message, and knowing that at least two highly intelligent developers had worked through the text.

+As far as work went, simple errors and omissions pointed out by the technical editors were easy to correct.
+However, some were quite extensive to revise.
+For example, a reviewer suggested that I should re-organize the entirety of my example code's file structure.
+Evaluating the comment, I realized that he was right, and spent a good deal of time retooling everything in the code and in the book examples and text.
+I think the book ended up much better overall for the change, but at the time it was really a pain to change.

 ## Getting Through the Editorial Process

 I managed to get drafts of the first four chapters submitted by mid-March.